 When a spill happens, blot it dry gently then pour club soda directly on the new stain.
 (You can estimate the amount but you don’t have to drench the carpet.)
 Let the club soda sit on the stain and soak in for a few minutes, then blot dry.
 Remember you should be blotting, not scrubbing.
 You don’t want to scrub the stain deeper into your carpet.
 That just makes more work in the end.

 Most people who use this trick say it is especially effective on stains like red wine or even blood.
 Since we all know accidents can happen with kids at any point in time, keep the club soda ready to go.
 You never know when you’ll need it, and dealing with fresh stains is much easier than set in stains.
+Hopefully this will work for you, but if the stain just refuses to come out then it may be time to learn more about getting a professional cleaning service to help you out and get that stain removed.

 4. Make Cleaning Area Rugs A Winter Family Fun Time